oe-mirrors/e2iplayer/README.md

 Don't copy files, before regular installation of plugin from plugin menu or ipk.
 It's recommended to make a backup copy of folder.

+NEW (version 2019.05.29.01 or newer)
+After first brutal copy of files, you can perform next updates in GUI, using these settings:
+*  Select update server Gitlab
+*  Select my nickname in choice: maxbambi (you could choice also original e2i no more updated or other forks)
+*  Select all type of files instead of precompliled only (at the end of settings list)
+*  Do update and click first gitlab item in the list.